jruels/modern-cloud-bootcamp/labs/azure-vms/index.md

 -  Deploy and configure Azure VM scale sets

-### Exercise 1: Deploy Azure VMs by using the Azure portal, Azure PowerShell, and Azure Resource Manager templates
+### Deploy Azure VMs by using the Azure portal, Azure PowerShell, and Azure Resource Manager templates

 The main tasks for this exercise are as follows: